 - a.
 In order to take an interim or resit examination, students must register before the deadline set by Wageningen University has passed. - b.
 If students are already registered for a course at Wageningen University, it is not necessary to register separately for the corresponding examination. - c.
 Students who have not registered on time cannot take the interim or resit examination. - d.
 Until the deadline set by Wageningen University has lapsed, students can withdraw their registration for an interim or resit examination in period 1, 2,5 and 6 until three weeks after the start of the period.
 For an interim or resit examination in period 3 and 4 can be withdrawn until two weeks after the start of the period.
-Students can withdraw for resit examinations in the resit periods as indicated in article 44 under a EER WU two weeks before the start of the resit period.
-In case the resits take place in July, article 38 under d EER WU applies. - e.
+Students can withdraw for resit examinations in the resit periods, in February and August, two weeks before the start of the resit period.
 In the Rules and Regulations further rules are outlined.